-What an afternoon making queijadinha… My two little ones came to help me in the kitchen — voluntarily.
+What an afternoon making this Brazilian coconut sweet… My two little ones came to help me in the kitchen — voluntarily.
 Nope, I didn’t even ask for help or try to pique their curiosity… but they came anyway.
 The reason: queijadinha, a Portuguese treat very popular in Brazil.

 Phew!
-After a while, the queijadinhas were finally baking in the oven.
+After a while, the treat was finally baking in the oven.
 Even still, I did not rest a bit.
 Need I mention that “the help” was waiting impatiently to devour them?

 Well, I sure am glad that we made two batches…

 Snacktime was unusually quiet.
-It was milk and queijadinha, then more milk and queijadinha.
-And then, just one queijadinha right after the next.
+It was milk and their new favorite coconut sweet, then more and more.
 I cannot blame them.
 The apple never falls far from the tree… 🙂

 - 1 can sweetened condensed milk 14 oz